-On April 3, 2016, D.A.T.E-Dades Association of Teachers of English-organised its second annual study day event at the heart of Kasser Kayssar Hotel in Kellàa Megouna City.
-The event had a great presence of attendees from both middle and high school teachers belonging to three main delegations: Tinghir, Errachidia and Ouarzazat and a guest from Safi, too.
+On April 3, 2016, the D.A.T.E-Dades Association of Teachers of English organized its second annual study day event at the heart of Kasser Kayssar Hotel in Kellàa Megouna City.
+The event had a great presence of attendees from both middle and high school teachers belonging to three main delegations: Tinghir, Errachidia, and Ouarzazat and a guest from Safi, too.

 Around 15:00 o’clock, the attendees, both middle and high school teachers, had a sharing session workshop in which teachers shared the practices they found effective and efficient in enhancing their teaching practices.

 At the end of the event, all the attendees, speakers and participants, had a wonderful lunch and got a certificate of attendance signed by the D.A.T.E president.